einarwh/experiments-in-powerblog/content/blog/2025/05/11/whats-a-tomato.md

 <p class="blog-post-date">May 11, 2025</p>

 I read a post on LinkedIn that said something like "knowledge is knowing that tomato is a fruit and wisdom is knowing not to put it in a fruit salad".
-Which is mostly remarkable as an expression of what counts as a _bon mot_ over at LinkedIn, but since I've often used the tomato as an example in [my talk](https://www.youtube.com/watch?v=SAWVPCO575k) about categorization, I paid a little more attention than I usually would.
+Which is mostly remarkable as an expression of what counts as a _bon mot_ over at LinkedIn, but since I've often used the tomato as an example in [my talk](https://www.youtube.com/watch?v=SAWVPCO575k) about categorization, I paid a little more attention than I otherwise would.

 I noticed that some commenters remarked that what's missing is context.
 That is, in the botanic context, a tomato is considered to be a fruit, whereas in the culinary context, the tomato is more like a vegetable.
 This is roughly the same point that I have been making in my talk.
 It is perhaps best expressed by my friend Romeu, who did one better to include the third context of theatre.